Water-Damaged, Wet and Stained Document Restoration

 A critical document-examination specific consequence of water damage is tideline migration of ink.
 As water recedes from a stained page, dissolved ink chromophores are carried by the receding water front and deposit in concentrated bands at the tideline.
 This can create the appearance of ink that has been deliberately spread or smudged, which can mislead a handwriting or alteration examination if the examiner does not recognise the tideline pattern for what it is.
 Timelining is diagnostic: it produces concentric or parallel arcs rather than the irregular distribution of deliberate smudging.

-The most important intervention for water-soluble inks is fixative pretreatment applied before drying begins.
+The most important intervention for documents with water-soluble inks is fixative pretreatment applied before drying begins.
 The principle is to coat the ink chromophores with a material that prevents their migration in the receding water front.
 If fixative is applied after drying, ink has already migrated and re-deposited; the opportunity to preserve original letter forms has passed.

 The conservation literature (the ICOM-CC Paper Working Group guidelines, the FAIC Preservation Services notes, and the NARA (US National Archives) emergency response protocols) identifies several fixatives used in practice.
 Hydroxypropyl methylcellulose (HPMC), also known as Methocel, in dilute aqueous solution (typically 0.5 to 1.0 per cent) can be misted over a wet ink surface; it forms a thin gel film that mechanically traps ink particles and chromophores in place during drying.
 It is fully water-reversible and does not affect subsequent ink chemistry analysis.